coverclock/com-diag-placer/README.md

 to support it for business reasons.
 But here I am.
 SQLite3 supports both UTF-8 and UTF-16.
 I've written some code for this project to do basic TEXT16 stuff as implemented by SQLite3, but I haven't yet given up on using existing libraries like libunistring which GNU provides.
+Given my level of ignorance on the topic, it's likely I've gotten something quite wrong.

 On Rhodium, the SQLite in the Debian package does not appear to have been built with the SQLITE_ENABLE_COLUMN_METADATA option enabled.
 This